Anjani-Soni-915/Postgres_with_Postman-/README.md

 # Postgres_with_Postman-
-Here I used Postgres Database and performimg Get,Put annd Post api method using Postman.
+Here I used Postgres Database and performimg Get,Put and Post api method using Postman.